 If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is a bad heat conductor.
 It can reduce the life of your heating element, because it has to work harder to heat water.

 Hard water minerals collect on your skin and in your hair, making it dry out.
 It can also contribute to painful razor burn.

 Soft water is superior at washing away soap residue, so you’ll have silkier skin and shinier hair.
 Plus, your clothes will look less faded and your dishes will look cleaner.

 When you have hard water, you have to use additional soap for a decent lather.
 The minerals in hard water react with soap.
 This makes a scum on showers.

-With soft water, you won’t need to waste as much time cleaning to eliminate soap scum.
+With soft water, you won’t need to use as much time cleaning to eliminate soap scum.
 You’ll also use less cleaning supplies.